Obstetrics and Gynaecology

 First Line Antimicrobials

-Clotrimazole 200mg vaginal pessary at night for 6 nights
+Clotrimazole 500mg vaginal pessary at night for up to 7 nights

-Clotrimazole cream may also be used topically 2 to 3 times daily
+Clotrimazole 1% or 2% cream may also be used topically 2 to 3 times daily.

 Comments

-Please discuss with Consultant Microbiologist if patient has PPROM.
+Please discuss with clinical microbiologist if patient has PPROM.

 Download / Print Section as PDF